 About the Author

 Alan Livingston is the author of the critically-acclaimed breakthrough novel Gabriel’s Creek.
 In a book about life, the living of it, and the end of it, readers join a man’s day of spiritual introspection.
 His guides are a cast of friends and an unusual dog, through a final round that transpires on an even more unusual golf course.

 Currently releasing in 2017 is a personal family history describing the Livingstons’ unique connection to the 1963 presidential assassination, titled Intersection with History: How my family crossed paths with JFK and Oswald.
 This memoir, like Gabriel’s Creek, has a dedicated page on this site.

 Three novels in progress have working titles: Bogeys, set in France between two world wars, a friendship of aviators from a variety of countries finding purpose together before being torn apart; Contrails, a man discovering his family’s future was altered by acting on inaccurate details of his father’s death on a doomed commercial airline flight 20 years before, and Treasure Kills, the beginning of a series featuring a former Special Forces operative investigating an international mystery in the Nevada desert.

 Active as both an author and reader on Goodreads.com, Livingston welcomes any and all comments on this website, or by email to email@example.com.
 The author eagerly encourages all reviews in any forum, including on Amazon and Goodreads.

 Mr. Livingston is a native of Fort Worth, Texas, where he last lived before moving away to attend The University of Texas in Austin in 1974.
 He now lives with his wife in Las Vegas, Nevada, although there were many stops in between: the U.S. states of Georgia, Texas, California, Ohio, Arizona, and Mississippi.
 Throughout his life, Mr. Livingston has been known by his first name – Charles, or Charlie.
-Originally publishing under his middle name, Alan, future works may include his first name or appear under his initials, “C.A.”.
+Originally publishing under his middle name, Alan, future works may include his first name or with his initials, as “C.A.
+Livingston”.

 Poetry, short stories, and travel pieces are additional talents in Mr. Livingston’s repertoire, samples of which appear on this site over time on its Short Stories and Posts page.